Brettw347/CairnSoftEngFinal_BW_CR_NC_NL/README.md

 - Verse of the Day changes each time the scene is loaded.
 - Username can overflow.
 - Darkmode and Nostalgia Mode truncates some text.
-- Tip Calculator throws error if incorrect values are input.
+- Tip Calculator throws error if non-number values are input.
 - CSV Pie Chart for Sport Statistics doesn't show up.